wengandrew/battery-talent-census/README.md

 2. I received a total of 0 emails about census improvment suggestions.
 Leaving my email at the end of the census was not an effective way to solicit feedback.
    What is a better way?

+3. Do not use commas in response text, since this will just confuse the string delimiter code during data processing.

+4. The question "What was your previous role before joining the battery industry?" should have been "What was the previous industry you worked in?"